SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 She looks so pretty from every angle.
 I try not to stare at her too much, and focus on my pampering.

-After finishing her tail, I slyly rub up against her side as I get up onto the pedestal with her.
+After finishing her tail, I ==slyly== rub up against her side as I get up onto the pedestal with her.
 I nuzzle her cheek for the briefest of moments before walking around her front to her other side.

 I start to work her coat as I notice the blush that has formed on my face.
 I look up at Rarity between swipes of the brush.